mariosemes/WebShot/README.md

 username = thisismynickname
 pass_x_path = /html/body/div[2]/div[3]/div[2]/
 password = your_password
-login_button = /html/body/div[2]/div[3]/div[2]/
+login_button = /html/body/div[2]/div[3]/div[4]/
 ```
 Thats it.
-When you are done with editing the create "wordpress.ini" login file, select an option on the tool that ends with "with login" as "WebShot Single Url with Login" and the tool will ask you to select one of the created .ini files.
+When you are done with editing "wordpress.ini" login file, select an option on the tool that ends with "with login" as "WebShot Single Url with Login" and the tool will ask you to select one of the created .ini files.

 ## Download for Windows/Linux - [Releases page](https://github.com/mariosemes/WebShot/releases/)
 Mac - Work in progress